RichardValerosoUniverse/The-Valeroso-City/README.md

 81. What happens to prepaid balances during takeover?
 - May be transferred or liquidated; verify with liquidator or new management.

-82. Are deposits linked to credit cards treated differently?
+82. # Are Deposits Linked to Credit Cards Treated Differently?

+- No, deposits are not treated differently.

+**Explanation**

-- No; PDIC insurance applies up to ₱1,000,000.
+- PDIC insurance covers **deposit accounts** up to **₱1,000,000 per depositor per bank**.
+- Whether a deposit is linked to a credit card (e.g., for automatic payments, overdraft, or rewards) **does not affect coverage**.
+- Credit card balances themselves are **liabilities of the bank**, not deposits, and are **not covered by PDIC**.

+**Key Point**

+Deposits are insured up to the PDIC limit regardless of any credit card linkage; only the actual deposit balance matters.

 83. Can new management issue new credit cards during takeover?
 - No, issuance is suspended until regulatory clearance.